Gulf American Land Corporation: Land development business

-In December 1966, GALC's stockholder meeting resolved to drop "Land" from its name to shorten it to Gulf American Corporation (GAC) to reflect its increasing diversification and approved an employee stock purchase plan worth $600,000.
-This saw GAC and Modern Air become wholly owned subsidiaries of newly created holding company GAC Corporation, with all real estate related business activities being absorbed into newly formed GAC Corp subsidiary GAC Properties.
+In December 1966, GALC's stockholder meeting resolved to drop "Land" from its name, shortening it to Gulf American Corporation (GAC), to reflect its increasing diversification, and approved an employee stock purchase plan worth $600,000.
+GAC and Modern Air become subsidiaries of the newly created holding company GAC Corporation, with all real estate business absorbed into a new subsidiary called GAC Properties.

-In 1967, the people of Florida elected Claude R. Kirk Jr. Governor.
-Kirk promised, "The era of 'let the buyer beware' is over.
+In 1967, the newly elected Governor Claude R. Kirk Jr. promised, "The era of 'let the buyer beware' is over.
 Let the unscrupulous seller beware."
 Kirk appointed a new seven-member Land Sales Board that took office on August 1.
-The Land Sales Board soon ordered Gulf American to show the board why Gulf American's registration certificate to sell land in Florida should not be revoked or suspended.
+The Land Sales Board ordered Gulf American to show the board why Gulf American's registration certificate to sell land in Florida should not be revoked or suspended.
 As a result, the American Stock Exchange suspended all trading of Gulf American's stock.
-Gulf American would plead guilty to 5 charges of fraud or misleading practices in early November.
-Accused of fraudulent sales practices, Gulf American suspended all sales for 30 days.
-The court appointed 5 outsiders to monitor Gulf American for a probation period lasting 150 days, a $5,000 fine and required them to issue refunds to buyers who had legitimate grievances.
-Less than a week after this, Arizona's Santa Cruz County commission approved their Rio Rico development.
-In 1968, Gulf American was sued for $4.14 million in total in February.
-Two separate Massachusetts corporations alleged Gulf American misled them about properties purchased and that Gulf American did not provide them with property reports.
+Gulf American would plead guilty to five charges of fraud or misleading practices in early November.
+Gulf American suspended all sales for 30 days.
+The court appointed five outsiders to monitor Gulf American for a probation period lasting 150 days, a $5,000 fine, and required them to issue refunds to buyers who had legitimate grievances.
+Less than a week later, Arizona's Santa Cruz County commission approved their Rio Rico development.
+In February 1968, Gulf American was sued for $4.14 million in total.
+Two separate Massachusetts corporations alleged that Gulf American misled them about the properties they purchased and failed to provide them with property reports.
 Another suit came from a Detroit couple who said salesmen misled them about their lot's location, saying it would be 2 1/2 city blocks from the Gulf of Mexico when it was 9 mi away.

-The financial status began to worsen for the company in the late 1960s.
+The company's financial status began to worsen in the late 1960s.
 According to Leonard Rosen, the Rosen's total accumulated net profit from property-related activities amounted to $100 million, while GAC's stock was valued at $150 million by the end of the 1960s.
 At some point, they would get involved in British Honduras, operating the subsidiary Collgerry Reality Inc. to manage their land acquisitions there.